jumanjihouse/docker-duoauthproxy/README.md

 we occasionally delete old tags from the Docker hub by hand.

+### View labels

+Each built image has labels that generally follow http://label-schema.org/

+We add a label, `ci-build-url`, that is not currently part of the schema.
+This extra label provides a permanent link to the CI build for the image.

+View the ci-build-url label on a built image:

+    docker inspect \
+      -f '{{ index .Config.Labels "io.github.jumanjiman.ci-build-url" }}' \
+      jumanjiman/duoauthproxy

+Query all the labels inside a built image:

+    docker inspect jumanjiman/duoauthproxy | jq -M '.[].Config.Labels'

 ### Configure the authproxy

 The image assumes the configuration is at `/etc/duoauthproxy/authproxy.cfg`